Chinese painting: Late imperial China (1368–1895)

 Beginning in the 13th century, the tradition of painting simple subjects—a branch with fruit, a few flowers, or one or two horses—developed.
 Narrative painting, with a wider color range and a much busier composition than Song paintings, was immensely popular during the Ming period (1368–1644).

 The first books illustrated with colored woodcuts appeared around this time; as color-printing techniques were perfected, illustrated manuals on the art of painting began to be published.
 Jieziyuan Huazhuan (Manual of the Mustard Seed Garden), a five-volume work first published in 1679, has been in use as a technical textbook for artists and students ever since.

 Some painters of the Ming dynasty (1368–1644) continued the traditions of the Yuan scholar-painters.
 This group of painters, known as the Wu School, was led by the artist Shen Zhou.
 Another group of painters, known as the Zhe School, revived and transformed the styles of the Song court.

 During the early Qing dynasty (1644–1911), painters known as Individualists rebelled against many of the traditional rules of painting and found ways to express themselves more directly through free brushwork.
 In the 18th and 19th centuries, great commercial cities such as Yangzhou and Shanghai became art centers where wealthy merchant-patrons encouraged artists to produce bold new works.
 However, similar to the phenomenon of key lineages producing, many well-known artists came from established artistic families.
 Such families were concentrated in the Jiangnan region and produced painters such as Ma Quan, Jiang Tingxi, and Yun Zhu.

 It was also during this period when Chinese trade painters emerged.
 Taking advantage of British and other European traders in popular port cities such as Canton, these artists created works in the Western style particularly for Western traders.
-Known as Chinese export paintings, the trade thrived throughout the Qing Dynasty.
+Known as Chinese export paintings, the trade thrived throughout the Qing dynasty.

 In the late 19th and 20th centuries, Chinese painters were increasingly exposed to Western art.
 Some artists who studied in Europe rejected Chinese painting; others tried to combine the best of both traditions.
 Among the most beloved modern painters was Qi Baishi, who began life as a poor peasant and became a great master.
 His best-known works depict flowers and small animals.

 Modern painting

 Beginning with the New Culture Movement, Chinese artists started to adopt using Western techniques.
 Prominent Chinese artists who studied Western painting include Li Tiefu, Yan Wenliang, Xu Beihong, Lin Fengmian, Fang Ganmin and Liu Haisu.

-In the early years of the People's Republic of China, artists were encouraged to employ socialist realism.
-Some Soviet Union socialist realism was imported without modification, and painters were assigned subjects and expected to mass-produce paintings.
-This regimen was considerably relaxed in 1953, and after the Hundred Flowers Campaign of 1956–57, traditional Chinese painting experienced a significant revival.
-Along with these developments in professional art circles, there was a proliferation of peasant art depicting everyday life in the rural areas on wall murals and in open-air painting exhibitions.